Wheelchair travelling & booking

-Frustratingly, it isn't usually possible to make these bookings with Loco2, since the rail operator's online systems don't incorporate wheelchair reservations.
+Frustratingly, it isn't possible to make these bookings with Loco2, since the rail operator's online systems don't incorporate wheelchair reservations.
 But the following guidelines will give you an idea of what to expect and how to book.

 IN THIS ARTICLE

 - Most modern European trains have designated spaces for wheelchair users, which are located near wheelchair-accessible toilets.
 They are often alongside a "companion" seat for a fellow traveller.

 - If the wheelchair user can sit in an ordinary seat, a standard seat can be booked and the wheelchair can be folded and stowed away on the train.

 - You can request assistance at the station and help boarding the train from most operators (see our article Station assistance & boarding the train).